firebase/genkit/docs-go/plugin-authoring-models.md

 - A generation config type, as discussed [earlier](#config-schema).

-- A `Model` function, which returns references to your plugvin's defined models.
+- A `Model` function, which returns references to your plugin's defined models.
   Often, this can simply be:

   ```golang